-Just like any other European country, Hungary has caught up with healthy food trends.
-You can buy gluten- and lactose-free products in most supermarkets.
+Hungary offers a wide range of healthy food options, you can buy gluten- and lactose-free products in most supermarkets.
 For instance, a wide range of milk substitute products are available in stores.
 In addition, whole grain products have become ever so popular nationwide.

-> KOSHER OR HALAL FOOD IN HUNGARY
+> KOSHER AND HALAL FOOD